 The MAC entity shall:

+1> if the BWP selected for Random Access procedure is configured with the set(s) of Random Access resources with msg1-Repetitions set to true and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg1; or

+1> if the BWP selected for Random Access procedure is configured with the set(s) of Random Access resources with msg1-Repetitions set to true and rsrp-ThresholdMsg1 is not configured:

+2> assume Msg1 repetition with the corresponding repetition number is applicable for the current Random Access procedure.

+1> else:

+2> assume Msg1 repetition is not applicable for the current Random Access procedure.

 1> if the BWP selected for Random Access procedure is configured with both set(s) of Random Access resources with msg3-Repetitions set to true and set(s) of Random Access resources without msg3-Repetitions set to true and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg3; or